FAQs On Dental Prostheses

 Do i have to remain without teeth for any amount of time during my restorative treatment?

-Dental patients can be restored in a-day session with fixed prostheses.
-Our main concern is same-day rehabilitation with fixed prostheses either on teeth or on implants.
+You can be restored in a-day with fixed prostheses, either temporaries or your finals on teeth or on implants.

 Upon treating large segments of dentition, new occlusion must settle.
 In such cases, fixed trial restorations (see: temporary restorations – transition to excellence) must be applied for an amount of time.
 Temporaries are too delivered same-day